wm-newslab/3DLNews2/README.md

-# 3DLNews-2.0: A Three-decade Dataset of US Local News Articles
+# 3DLNews2: A Three-decade Dataset of US Local News Articles

 ## 1. Overview
-We present 3DLNews-2.0, an expanded version of the [3DLNews](https://github.com/wm-newslab/3DLNews) repository, featuring significant enhancements and broader coverage.
-Key highlights include:
+We present 3DLNews2, an expanded version of the [3DLNews](https://github.com/wm-newslab/3DLNews), featuring significant enhancements and broader coverage:
-- A collection of U.S. local news articles spanning nearly three decades, from 1995 to 2024.
+- A collection of US local news articles spanning nearly three decades, from 1995 to 2024.
 - Over 8 million URLs (including HTML text), with a refined subset of more than 4 million filtered news article URLs.
-- Coverage of article URLs from over 14,000 local newspapers, TV stations, and radio broadcasters across all 50 states, offering a comprehensive view of the U.S. local news landscape.
+- Coverage of article URLs from over 14,000 local newspapers, TV stations, and radio broadcasters across all 50 states, offering a comprehensive view of the US local news landscape.
-- Data gathered through an extended scraping process using Google and Twitter search results, building on the original 3DLNews scraping methodology.
+- Data gathered through an extended three-month long scraping of Google and Twitter search results, building on the original 3DLNews scraping methodology.
 - A rigorous multi-step filtering pipeline was employed to exclude non-news links and enhance the dataset with rich metadata, such as: names and geographic coordinates of the source media organizations, article publication dates and other relevant metadata.
-- Demonstrated applications of the 3DLNews-2.0 dataset across four use cases, showcasing its versatility.

 To cite, kindly use: